 Will the new copied photograph be an exact copy of the original?

 Whilst every effort is made to make the copy photograph look like the original, an exact copy of the original cannot be always guaranteed.
 Several factors can cause variations to the new photograph.
 For example changes in the photographic paper can cause subtle changes in contrast, colour and tone.
 Kodak paper tends to be cooler in tone whereas Fuji photographic paper has warmer tones.

-What paper does the new print come on?
+What type of paper does the new print come on?

-The new image will be printed onto premium quality Fuji Pro paper in a range of print finishes including glossy, pearl or lustre.
+The new image will be printed onto premium quality Fuji Pro photographic paper in a range of print finishes including glossy, pearl or lustre.
 The standard finish is lustre.
-Prints are usually supplied in lustre finish unless instructed otherwise.
+Prints are usually supplied in the same finish as the original unless instructed otherwise.

 A range of Giclee fine art papers by Permajet and Hahnemuhle are also available if the highest quality, archival digital inkjet prints are required.

 Can photographs be supplied in custom sizes?

 This may be possible but at extra cost.
 Prints are usually only supplied in a variety of standard and new sizes from the photo lab.